influxdata/docs-v2/content/influxdb/v2.1/migrate-data/migrate-oss.md

 Cloud bucket:

-1. [Find the ID of the bucket](/influxdb/v2.1/organizations/buckets/view-buckets/) you want to migrate.
+1. [Find the ID of the bucket](/influxdb/v2.1/organizations/buckets/view-buckets/) that contains data you want to migrate.
 2. Use the `influxd inspect export-lp` command to export data in a bucket as [line protocol](/influxdb/v2.1/reference/syntax/line-protocol/).
     Provide the following: